wellspr/faq-accordion-card/README.md

 ### What I learned

+In this project I learned about the `details` and the `summary` tags.
+With these two tags It is possible to create a dropdown without using javascript.

+Also, I found very instructive trying to align and position the background images.

 ### Useful resources

+[https://www.w3schools.com/tags/tag_details.asp](https://www.w3schools.com/tags/tag_details.asp) - This is a tutorial on the details and summary tags.
 <!-- - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept. -->